Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 Turn on Location Sharing

-I’ve been traveling solo for almost four years now, but while backpacking in Southeast Asia, I discovered a new safety trick – turning on my Google location sharing with my family and friends.
-Even though this smartphone app requires an internet connection to update your location, it does help to let our love ones that we are safe.
+I’ve been traveling solo for almost four years now, but while backpacking in Southeast Asia, I discovered a new safety trick—turning on my Google location sharing with my family and friends.
+Even though this smartphone app requires an internet connection to update your location, it does help to let our loved ones know that we are safe.

 Personally, I’m not good at keeping my family updated on what I’m doing.
 However, since this Google feature can show how long you have been offline, my family can message me once in a while to see if I’m okay.
 Sharing my location with my family gives them peace of mind knowing they have some way to track my movement, which is useful in case of emergencies.